namitasathish/Chat-WebApp/README.md

 # Chat-WebApp
-ChatApp that allows multiple users to communicate and has a login feature for users
+A chat application built using ReactJS, ChatEngine, and Axios.
+This demonstrates a basic chat interface with login and logout functionality
 # Features
 - **UserLogin**:Users can login and logout of their account using their username and password
 - **ImageSharing**:Users can share images to their chats